Pixie Hollow: Disneyland

 Beneath the Pixie Hollow signage, there is a large block of concrete painted with Disney's "Go Away Green" paint, a signature paint color the company uses to disguise or hide objects from the view of park visitors.
 This area's cement is the last remaining footprint of the now-gone Monsanto House of the Future attraction which was previously located in the adjacent Tomorrowland section from 1957 to 1967.
 Removal of the solid cement base was deemed to be too troublesome, thus it was painted with the patented "Go Away Green" color and covered by vegetation.

 In 2008, Pixie Hollow replaced a former meet-and-greet area, Ariel's Grotto.
 A fountain, once located in the pond, contained a statue of King Triton which would spray water from the end of his trident.
 The statue was subsequently relocated and placed atop a newer attraction, The Little Mermaid: Ariel's Undersea Adventure, located next-door at Disney California Adventure.

 Magic Kingdom

 The Pixie Hollow area within Mickey's Toontown Fair (at Magic Kingdom, Walt Disney World Resort, Florida) closed in February 2011, as part of the park's New Fantasyland expansion.
 A larger Pixie Hollow area was included in the original plans for the expansion, although these have since been abandoned.
-On July 28, 2011, Tinkerbell and her friends returned to the Magic Kingdom at Tinker Bell's Magical Nook, located in the Adventureland Veranda.
+On July 28, 2011, Tinker Bell and her friends returned to the Magic Kingdom at Tinker Bell's Magical Nook, located in the Adventureland Veranda.
 The attraction closed on May 20, 2014.
 There is now a meet-and-greet area for Tinker Bell inside the Town Square Theater in the park's Main Street U.S.A. entrance plaza.